onegreyonewhite/easyrest/README.md

 ### Plugin Communication

 - **RPC Communication:** EasyREST uses Hashicorp's [go-plugin](https://github.com/hashicorp/go-plugin) system to load and communicate with plugins.
 The server launches plugin processes based on environment variables (e.g. `ER_DB_TEST`) and establishes an RPC connection.
 - **Data Exchange:** The server sends validated and sanitized SQL expressions and additional context data to the plugin.
-This context is injected into the query using a CTE so that plugins can optionally use the provided parameters.
+Context variables are directly substituted into the query.
 - **Type Registration:** For secure and reliable encoding/decoding over RPC, custom types (e.g., `time.Time` and flattened JWT claims) are registered with the gob package.

 ### Authentication and Authorization

 - **JWT Authentication:** Requests must include a Bearer token.
 The server verifies the token signature (using a secret from configuration) and extracts claims.
-- **Scope-based Authorization:** The service verifies that the token’s claims include the required scope (e.g., `users-read` for GET operations, `users-write` for modifications or wide `read` and `write` for all table names).
+- **Scope-based Authorization:** The service verifies that the token's claims include the required scope (e.g., `users-read` for GET operations, `users-write` for modifications or wide `read` and `write` for all table names).
 - **Token Claims:** The claims are flattened and passed to plugins (under the key `claims` in the context map) so that plugins can leverage user-specific information if needed.

 ---